Borda/GH-app-bot/bot_redis_workers/README.md

 2. **Start the Webhook Server**:

-   - Run `python bot.py`.
+   - Run `python app.py`.
-   - The server listens on port 3000 (configurable in code).
-Use ngrok or a reverse proxy (e.g., Nginx) for public exposure during testing.
+   - The server listens on port 8080
-   - Example: `ngrok http 3000` to get a public URL for your GitHub webhook.

 3. **Start Workers**: